-Depreciation and amortization expense of property and equipment was \$8.9 million, \$8.1 million, and \$8.1 million for the fiscal years ended January 30, 2016, January 31, 2015, and February 1, 2014, respectively, of which \$7.2 million, \$7.0 million, and \$8.0 million, respectively, is included in the depreciation and amortization expenses on the consolidated statements of income.
+Depreciation and amortization expense of property and equipment was \$10.3 million, \$8.9 million, and \$8.1 million for fiscal years 2016, 2015, and 2014, respectively, of which \$8.4 million, \$7.2 million, and \$7.0 million, respectively, is included in the depreciation and amortization expenses on the consolidated statements of income.
 The remainder, as it relates to the Company's distribution centers, is included within cost of sales on the consolidated statements of income.